B2.1 Use the properties of addition and subtraction, and the relationship between addition and subtraction, to solve problems and check calculations.

 Relationship Between Addition and Subtraction

-Understanding the connections between operations (for example, addition and subtraction are inverse operations) helps students learn basic number facts and solve problems.
+Understanding the connections between operations (for example, addition and subtraction are inverse operations) supports students in learning learn basic number facts and solving problems.

-Source: Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Modélisation et algèbre, Fascicule 2, Situations d'égalité, p.
 32.

 Addition and subtraction are inverse operations.
-When students are learning, they often have difficulty solving equations such as 17 + Mathord = 31.
-Teachers then encourage their students to use the inverse operation, subtraction.
-This can be a learning trick unless students understand why subtraction is a possible strategy.
+When students are learning these operations, they often have difficulty solving equations such as 17 + ___ = 31.
+Teachers often encourage their students toward using the inverse operation, subtraction, as a strategy to find missing terms.
+However, this technique can easily slip from memory unless students truly grasp why it works.

-Students must first grasp the relationship of the whole and its parts, and the meaning of a difference.
-For example, a number can be represented as follows:
+Students need to grasp the relationship of the whole to its parts, and the meaning of the difference between two numbers.
+For example, a number can be represented in a bar model (part/whole) diagram as follows:

 This way of representing the relationship between a number and its parts allows us to see that subtraction is the inverse operation of addition.
 Thus, since 10 + 8 = 18 and 8 + 10 = 18, then 18 - 10 = 8 and 18 - 8 = 10.
 In addition, students can see that addition is commutative (10 + 8 = 8 + 10) and that subtraction is not (18 - 10 ≠ 18 - 8).
-Those who have developed good number sense and are able to decompose and group numbers can use their knowledge to more effectively solve equations such as \(10 + \mathord{?} = 18\) by understanding that we are looking for the difference between 10 and 18.
+Students who have developed good number sense and are able to decompose and group numbers can use their knowledge to more effectively solve equations such as \(10 + \mathord{?} = 18\) by understanding that they can use subtraction to find the answer or think about the difference between 10 and 18.

 Knowledge: Properties of Operations

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, 102.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, 102.

 Knowledge: Commutative Property